 If an overlay is approved, changes to calling patterns will likely be phased in during 2015.
 With an overlay:

-Consumers may provide input for the case record by submitting written comments to the OUCC, or by speaking at any of the IURC's public field hearings in the case:
+Consumers may provide input for the case record by submitting written comments to the OUCC through December 29, 2014.
+The IURC has held five public field hearings in the case:

-An OUCC informational session will begin 30 minutes prior to each field hearing.
-For more information, please see the OUCC's September 24, 2014 news release.
+For more information on consumer input, please see the OUCC's September 24, 2014 news release.

-The OUCC's consumer fact sheet on the 317 area code, to be distributed at the field hearings, offers more details.
+The OUCC's consumer fact sheet on the 317 area code, distributed at the field hearings, offers more details.

 This page will be updated based on future developments.